ELEVATE-Project/mentoring-mobile-app/README.md

 - Run ionic serve to serve the project in local

-DEBUG MENTORED
+Debug Mentor
 --------------

-- Open the running app in browser
+- Open the running app in the browser.
-- Start inspecting using chrome dev tools or any alternatives
+- Start inspecting using Chrome dev tools or any alternatives.

-HASHICORP VAULT SETUP
+HashiCorp Vault Setup
 ---------------------

-JENKINS PIPELINE
+Jenkins Pipeline
 ----------------

 For automating your app deployment, you can use Jenkins.
 You can create a Jenkins job and run that job each time you want a deployment.